nationalparkservice/QC-tips-and-tricks/3_select_distinct_inner_join/3_select_distinct_inner_join.md

 # 3_select_distinct_inner_join

 Combining select and distinct is a quick way to tame non-numeric fields.
-Any categorical errors or typos in text variables will usually show up in a unique list of values.
+Any categorical errors or typos in text variables usually shows up in a unique list of values.
 Sometimes, distinct can be used to detect irregularities in integer values as well, especially if they codes, symbols or dates rather than continuous numeric values.

 # 3_1_typos_and_categorical_errors